evolvedbinary/hsg-project-wiki/Setup.md

 ### Installing eXist

+We use a custom build of eXist 3.0 RC2.
+To install it:

 1. Download the eXist installer from https://s3.amazonaws.com/hsg-static/exist/eXist-db-3.0.RC2-HEAD-f111e4d.dmg.

 1. Open the downloaded file, and drag the `eXist` icon into the `Applications` folder.
 To remove the eXist-db disk image icon from your desktop, select the icon and select `File > Eject`.